-He first rose to critical acclaim in the 1950s with his bright, multi-paneled and largely monochromatic canvases.
-Maintaining a persistent focus on the dynamic relationships between shape, form and color, Kelly was one of the first artists to create irregularly shaped canvases.
-His subsequent layered reliefs, flat sculptures, and line drawings further challenged viewers' conceptions of space.
+Ellsworth Kelly (1923-2015, New York) was a visionary painter, sculptor, and printmaker who led the Hard-edge painting and Minimalism movements.
+The artist first rose to critical acclaim in the 1950s with his bright, multi-paneled, largely monochromatic canvases.
+Maintaining a persistent focus on the dynamic relationships between shape, form and color, Kelly was one of the first artists to work with irregularly-shaped canvases.
+His subsequent layered reliefs, flat sculptures and line drawings further challenge viewers' conceptions of space.

-Some of his exhibitions include retrospectives at the Museum of Modern Art, the Whitney Museum of American Art, and the Solomon R. Guggenheim Museum.
-In 2015 the Blanton Museum of Art in Austin, Texas, accepted a design by Kelly for a freestanding stone building with coloured glass windows and other interior features designed by the artist.
-The structure, called Austin, was constructed posthumously and opened to the public in 2018.
-Described as a “secular chapel” by Kelly’s partner of 30 years, Jack Shear, the building is the only work of its kind by Kelly.
+In 2015 the Blanton Museum of Art in Austin, Texas accepted a design for a freestanding stone building with colored glass windows and interior features designed by Kelly.
+The structure, named Austin, was constructed posthumously and opened to the public in 2018.
+Described as a “secular chapel” by Jack Shear, Kelly’s partner of 30 years, the building is the only site-specific work by Kelly and builds upon the artist’s decades-long exploration of space and color.

 - Swiss artist Olivier Mosset has developed a similar aesthetic of hard-edge forms and bright hues.
 View his work.